Republicans push Akin to quit Senate race over rape comments

 Akin, a six-term congressman from the St. Louis suburbs, won the Republican nomination to oppose McCaskill just two weeks ago after a hard-fought three-way primary race.

-(Addditional reporting by Susan Heavey, Alina Selyukh and Phil Barbara; Editing by Alistair Bell and Doina Chiacu)
+(Addditional reporting by Susan Heavey and Alina Selyukh; Editing by Alistair Bell and Cynthia Osterman)